-9.37.7 INEX Classes
+9.37.8 INEX CLASSES (IS & IM)

-There shall be two INEX-based classes, as listed below.
+There shall be two INEX-based classes:

-IS (INEX Spec)

-This class shall be open to all "600 Racing" produced cars that are recognized as INEX or "Legends" cars (including but not limited to Legends, Bandoleros, and Thunder Roadsters), and shall conform to all current INEX rules, including tire specifications.
+IS (INEX Spec) - This class shall be open to all 600 Racing produced cars recognized as INEX or Legends cars (including but not limited to Legends, Bandoleros, and Thunder Roadsters), and shall conform to all current INEX rules, including tire specifications.

 IM (INEX Mod) - This class shall be open to any car originally manufactured by 600 Racing that has been modified within the limitations below.
-These modifications are to be allowed in excess of any current INEX rules.
+These modifications are allowed in excess of any current INEX rules.
 Any car modified in any way other than, or in excess of, the limitations below shall not be eligible for this class.
 If a modification is not specifically mentioned in the INEX rules or below, it is prohibited.